Recent Research Projects

 A Novel Approach of Documenting Intangible Cultural Heritage

-This project used the 360-degree video technology to document a real Yu Lan festival that occurred in 2022 and then curated the collected video clips to recreate a virtual tour of the Yu Lan festival celebration, accessible via desktop or VR.
+This project used the 360-degree video technology to document a Yu Lan festival that occurred in 2022 and then curated the collected video clips to recreate a virtual tour of the Yu Lan festival celebration, accessible via desktop or VR.
 The virtual tour aims to capture the festival as an occasion where different activities are going on (e.g., opera performance, religious rituals, and offerings preparations) and also as a spectacle performed and participated by various people (e.g., devotee, Yu Lan organisers/staff, visitors).
-It should encourage visitors to participate in the ‘festival’, uncover its different aspects, perceive the emotions and communal spirits embedded in the celebration.
+It encourages visitors to experience the ‘festival’, uncover its different aspects, perceive the emotions and communal spirits embedded in the celebration.

 Enter to the Virtual Tour:https://yulanvrtour22.hksyu.edu/